dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

-**Use this validator sparingly.** Nullable props are not encouraged in Vue components, so please consider reviewing your strategy.
+**Use this validator sparingly.** Nullable props are not recommended in Vue components.
+Consider reviewing your strategy if you find yourself using them frequently.
 :::

 ## Custom Validators

-Custom validators are special factory function useful for describing complex validation requirements.
-By design custom validators:
+Custom validators are special factory functions designed for complex validation requirements.
+By design, custom validators:

-- **don't have** a `validate` method
+- Do **not** have a `validate` method
-- have a `.def()` method to assign a default value on the current prop
+- Include a `.def()` method to assign a default value to the current prop
-- have an `isRequired` flag to set the `required: true` property
+- Include an `isRequired` flag to set the `required: true` property

 ```js
 const oneOfPropDefault = oneOf([0, 1]).def(1)